Ask AI

 Get data format attribute type

-This action helps you discover the type of a specific field (attribute) within any of your application's data structures (data formats).
-For example, you can find out if a field stores text, numbers, dates, or a True/False value.
-This is useful when you need to perform operations that depend on the data type, like formatting or validation.
+This action helps you understand the kind of information a specific field (called an "attribute") holds within one of your application's data structures (called a "data format").
+For instance, you can use it to determine if a field is designed to store text, numbers, dates, or other types of data.
+This is useful when you need to ensure data consistency or perform operations that depend on the data type.

 Input

-• Description: Select the specific field within the chosen data format whose type you want to identify.
-The available attributes will automatically update based on the 'Data format' you select.
+• Attribute: The specific field within the chosen data format whose type you want to find.
+For example, if your "Products" data format has fields like "Product Name," "Price," or "In Stock," you would select one of these.
+The available attributes will change based on the "Data format" you select.

 Output